-There is a total of 73 children supported here, and there has been a huge turnaround from an area which, when the project started, seemed totally without hope and vision.
+A total of 79 children from Marimanti are being supported.
+There has been a huge turnaround in an area which, when the project started, seemed totally without hope and vision.

 The carers of the children have been supported to earn money using the many skills they have – making baskets and mats and goat rearing.
 Karibuni buys baskets from them at a higher price than they would get locally, and then we sell them in the UK at a profit for Karibuni which goes back into supporting the projects.

 Here’s a picture from the Trustee’s Visit to the project in 2017 featuring members of the Management Board of the Tharaka project, together with Karibuni trustees, David Welsh and John Cotton, Joshua Katungu, Karibuni’s representative in Kenya, Martin Gikunda, who has responsibility for projects run by the Methodist Church in Kenya and finally, some young people who have been sponsored by Karibuni and are now in employment.

 In the background is a crop of sugar cane, being grown as part of a demonstration unit run by the project which seeks to encourage good farming techniques by the parents of sponsored children living in this extremely hot and arid part of Kenya.